Open Standards for Verifiable AI Agent Identity

 Accountability

-Signed agent actions, public verification, and revocation by nonce increment for trust enforcement.
+Signed agent actions, proof artifacts, and revocation by nonce increment for trust enforcement.

 How It Works

-A trust chain from Realm Issuers to principals, mandates, delegates, and machine trust anchors.
+A trust chain from Realm Issuers to principals, mandates, delegates, profiles, and public verification records.

 Realm Issuer